 Remember that when we moved to our new home our dialogue was echoing within the walls of empty rooms.
-As time passed furniture, curtains, shelves and pictures were placed at their final position thus the acoustics of the room changed as well.
-The importance of acoustic treatment can be observed during ordinary conversations however it comes into greater focus if we have a dedicated room for home theatre in our flat, run a home theatre or a Hi-Fi audio system in the living -room.
+As time passed furniture, curtains, shelves and pictures, or other home accessories were placed at their final position thus the acoustics of the room changed as well.
+The importance of acoustics treatment can be observed during ordinary conversations however it comes into greater focus if we have a dedicated room for home theatre in our flat, run a home theatre or a Hi-Fi audio system in the living -room.

 What does acoustics mean?